grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 You should see confirmation with `configmap/my-test created`.

 ### Add inside a PersistentVolume
-Setting up a `PersistentVolume` is beyond the scope of this guide, but enables access to a shared filesystem from your Kubernetes cluster.
+Setting up a `PersistentVolume` is beyond the scope of this guide, but enables access to a shared filesystem from your Kubernetes cluster via `PersistentVolumeClaim`.

 When using this option, organize your test scripts in the applicable filesystem just as you would locally.
 This mechanism is ideal when breaking up monolithic scripts into reusable [modules](/using-k6/modules/).